[Most articles can be downloaded; if you see no download form, write to us.]

 But much suffering already existed.
 And if no one stopped Stan, he represented a strong danger to others in the neighborhood and who knows where else.
 Should Mrs. Paxine wait until Jessica herself was ready to talk to the police?
 After all, there was no certainty that Stan was actually going to abuse anyone else ever again.
 Maybe she should just send him a letter of warning.

 Should a perpetrator of violence and abuse be allowed to continue as a potential danger of unknown proportions?
 Or should he be stopped before someone new gets hurt?
 Is the risk justifiable?
 What if the perpetrator is a priest who promises his bishop to never to touch a child again?
 Should intervention take place before a perpetrator commits a crime that can be proven beyond all reasonable doubt to a jury in court?
-This dilemma is a microcosm of the questions that existed about Saddam Hussein for more than twelve years, while the world waited and hoped that he cared enough about his own “family” (the Iraqi people) to abide by international law.
+This dilemma is a microcosm of the questions that exist when a dictator wages a war to steal power.

 Scripture says that God is a just God.
 He never stops inviting evildoers to repent, but He does eventually stop the evildoers.
-Consider what the Word says in Isaiah 1:10,16-20, which, by the way, was one of the readings at Mass on the day after U.S. President Bush gave Saddam Hussein the 48-hour ultimatum to step down from power in Iraq.
+Consider what the Word says in Isaiah 1:10,16-20.

 Hear the word of the Lord,